 Preventing Suicide Among Young Adults: Statistics and StrategiesReading Time: 6 minutes

-These mental health and suicide statistics underline the vital importance of Suicide Prevention Awareness Month 2022 in September.
+These mental health and suicide statistics underline the vital importance of Suicide Prevention Awareness Month 2023 in September, which includes World Suicide Prevention Day on September 10 and Suicide Prevention Week, September 10–16.
 During this month, mental health organizations, companies, and individual providers work together for suicide prevention.
-That includes preventing suicide among young adults—one of the most at-risk demographics.
+Newport is partnering for the seventh year in a row with the suicide prevention nonprofit To Write Love On Her Arms (TWLOHA).

 New Research on Suicide and Depression in Young Adults

-Additionally, 2022 data from Mental Health America (MHA) shows that 5 percent of adults experience serious suicidal thoughts.
-That’s more than 11.4 million people around the country—an increase of 664,000 individuals from last year’s data set.
-MHA report that the national rate of adults experiencing suicidal ideation has increased every year since 2011.
+- Data from Mental Health America (MHA) shows that the national rate of adults experiencing suicidal ideation has increased every year since 2011.

-Furthermore, 10 percent of college students seriously consider attempting suicide, and 1,100 college students die by suicide each year.
-Moreover, for specific ethnic and cultural groups, rates of suicide are even higher.
+Furthermore, for specific ethnic and cultural groups, rates of suicide are even higher.
 For American Indian and Alaska Native youth, the rate of suicide is 2.5 times higher than that of their peers.
 Asian American and LGBTQ young adults also have disproportionately high rates of depression and suicide.

 Researchers theorize that a variety of factors are contributing to this dramatic rise in young adult suicide.
 These include social media overuse, cyberbullying, poor sleep habits, concerns about the future of the country and the planet, and a decline in the amount of time this age group spends face-to-face with friends.